MicrosoftDocs/sql-docs/docs/relational-databases/native-client-odbc-table-valued-parameters/uses-of-odbc-table-valued-parameters.md

  Metadata for table-valued parameters and table-valued parameter columns can be manipulated individually and explicitly by using SQLGetDescRec, SQLSetDescRec, SQLGetDescField, and SQLSetDescField.
 However, overloading SQLBindParameter is usually more convenient and does not require explicit descriptor access in most cases.
 This approach is consistent with the definition of SQLBindParameter for other data types, except that for a table-valued parameter the affected descriptor fields are slightly different.

  Sometimes, an application uses a table-valued parameter with dynamic SQL and the type name of the table-valued parameter must be supplied.
-If this is the case and the table-valued parameter is not defined in the current default schema for the connection, SQL_CA_SS_TYPE_CATALOG_NAME and SQL_CA_SS_TYPE_SCHEMA_NAME must be set by using SQLSetDescField.
-Because table type definitions and table-valued parameters must be in the same database, SQL_CA_SS_TYPE_CATALOG_NAME must not be set if the application uses table-valued parameters.
+If this is the case and the table-valued parameter is not defined in the current default schema for the connection, SQL_CA_SS_SCHEMA_NAME must be set by using SQLSetDescField.
+Because table type definitions and table-valued parameters must be in the same database, SQL_CA_SS_CATALOG_NAME must not be set if the application uses table-valued parameters.
 Otherwise, SQLSetDescField will report an error.

  Sample code for this scenario is in the procedure `demo_fixed_TVP_binding` in [Use Table-Valued Parameters &#40;ODBC&#41;](../../relational-databases/native-client-odbc-how-to/use-table-valued-parameters-odbc.md).